 And if it does happen to you, he recommends relying on the acronym STOP: “Stop, Think, Observe, and Plan.”
-This is the same method taught to Scouts as a requirement for their Tenderfoot rank.

 “The most important thing is to stop and stay calm.
 Eat and drink something.
 Make a fire.
 It provides warmth and psychological support, and it can be seen from the air by rescuers.”

-Then start to think, observe, and plan: Consider how you got where you are and where you went wrong.
+Then start to think, observe and plan: Consider how you got where you are and where you went wrong.
 Go back in your mind to your last known point.
 Could you have missed a turn on the trail and wandered onto a game path?
 When was the last time you remember seeing a feature you could identify?

 If this process doesn’t help you to successfully backtrack, you probably should not try to hike out blindly on your own.